Shruthi-Chinnamsetty/movie-box-office-analysis/README.md

 ## Installation
-1. **Clone or Download**: If using Git, clone this repository.
+1. **Clone or Download:** If using Git, clone this repository.
 Otherwise, download the project files.

 2. **Set Up Virtual Environment** (Recommended):